Contrastive Image Synthesis and Self-supervised Feature Adaptation for Cross-Modality Biomedical Image Segmentation: Experiment

 The backbone of our generative model is based on ResNet\cite{he2016deep}.
 We firstly use two convolutional layers with stride equal to 2 to downsample the input image, followed by 9 residual blocks.
-To resample the feature maps back into original input size, the model ends with two transpose convolutional layers.
-As for the segmenter, we deploy a U-Net\cite{ronneberger2015u} with 4 resolution stages, where there are also shortcuts passing features from the encoding path to the decoding path.
+As for the segmenter, we deploy a U-Net\cite{ronneberger2015u} with 4 resolution stages.
 To reduce memory usage, we build a fully convolutional network with 3 layers as our discriminator architecture, same as that described in \cite{isola2017image}.
-We implement the above models with the deep learning package PyTorch.
+We implement the generative models and discriminator with the deep learning package PyTorch.
 The GPU devices used are two NVIDIA Tesla P100 with 16GB memory each.
 The optimizers used for updating weights are all based on the Adam\cite{kingma2014adam} algorithm.
 The learning rate is also the same for all four models, lr=0.0002, $(\beta_{1}, \beta_{2}) = (0.5, 0.999)$.
 The batch size is set as 4, considering the limitation of memory.
 The training iteration number is 200 because we observe convergence of losses for all models after training for that number of epochs.